-If you are approached by a life insurance agent and asked to consider canceling your current life insurance policy in order to purchase a replacement policy there are a few things you should know first.
+If you are approached by a life insurance agent and asked to consider canceling your current life insurance policy in order to purchase a replacement policy, there are a few things you should know.

 6 Reasons to Change a Life Insurance Policy Checklist

 - You find a cheaper life insurance policy

 - You have a change in life circumstance

 - You need to change or add a beneficiary